Nahuel247/Identify_water_leakage/README.md

 In addition, when plotting the observed values against the predicted values, an appropriate fit around the line on the graph is observed.

 [![Desempe-o-modelo.png](https://i.postimg.cc/fbfpdN6h/Desempe-o-modelo.png)](https://postimg.cc/94zL3vmx)

+With the implementation of this model, water companies have the potential to significantly reduce water losses, resulting in cost savings and a more efficient use of resources.
+Overall, this project highlights the potential of AI to solve real-world problems and improve the performance of industries.